gcunhase/PaperNotes/notes/gan.md

 ### Key Points
 * G maximizes the probability of D making a mistake = minimize $log(1 - D(G(z)))$
+    * Log: used because it stretches the range of the function from -inf to 0, making it easier to compute the gradient since error will be bigger
-* Discriminative net D: learns to distinguish whether a given data instance is real or not, distinguishes real images from synthesized ones.
+* Discriminative net D: output ranges between 0 to 1, learns to distinguish whether a given data instance is real or not, distinguishes real images from synthesized ones.
 * Generative net G: learns to confuse D by generating high quality data, synthesize images resembling real images.
 * Both the generative and discriminative models are realized as multilayer perceptrons: meaning it can be trained with *backpropagation*.